Top 5 Most Common Reasons We Have Communication Breakdowns

 assuming what people are thinking

+We have an interesting way of assuming we know what people are thinking.
+Our brains devise crazy scenarios or reasons for things we don’t understand.
 It’s easy to believe we already know what someone is feeling, thinking, or about to say.
 Assuming is a huge communication barrier because it removes the other person’s right to express themselves to us.

+Once we assume we know somebody’s reason for doing something, we’re less likely to ask them about it; we avoid the subject and convince ourselves that what we’re thinking is true.
 Our negative assumptions can alter our relationship with that person, and they’ll never even know why!
 We might start acting cold or distant towards them because we believe in the worst-case scenario we’ve invented.

+If you do this, it’s a habit you need to break so you don’t allow your imagination to run wild.
+Remember, you have no idea what others think unless you’re gifted with psychic or clairvoyant abilities.
 It would be best to stop yourself the next time that little voice inside your head starts speaking for other people.
 This voice often happens when you’re confused and don’t understand what’s happening.

-In cases like this, your brain might begin to tell you your partner didn’t respond because they’re tired of you and are going to break up with you or that your coworker was talking bad about your presentation.
+For example, you texted your partner, but it’s been hours without a response.
+Or two coworkers were whispering to each other during your presentation.
+In cases like this, your brain might assume your partner ignored you because they’re tired of you and want to break up or that your coworkers were talking bad about you.

 Stop This Behavior Before It Affects You

+When you feel yourself making excuses for things, you must stop, take some deep breaths, and clear your mind.
 It’s important to remind yourself that you don’t know what the other person is thinking, and you can’t control how they feel about you; you can only control your thoughts and feelings.
+Giving others the benefit of the doubt would be best instead of assuming the worst.
+Ask them if you need to know why the other person did or said what they did.

+Be calm and direct with them and let them know you’d appreciate clarification on whatever they did.
 When we give people the opportunity to be straight with us, we learn a lot of things.
 Our assumptions might be correct, but at least we know for sure instead of just assuming.
+Don’t forget that, more often than not, what people say and do has more to do with themselves and less to do with us.

 Playing The Blame Game